Feriolet/ScrambleBench/README.md

 - **Flexible parameters**: `ScrambleBench` can be run with or without protein inputs
 - **Multiple program model**: `ScrambleBench` supports open-source program (`easydock`) and commercial program (`Schrödinger`).
 - **Report summary**: Generate a PDF report for each config YAML detailing the results of each analysis of docking, conformational, diversity, and physicochemical analysis.
+- **Pharmacophore Screening (Easydock)**: implements pharmacophore screening to reflect ideal target binding
 ## Future feature for v0.1.0

 - **Virtual Hit Criteria**: User can add virtual hit criteria that can be reflected in `report.pdf`
-- **Pharmacophore Screening**: implements pharmacophore screening to reflect ideal target binding
+- **Pharmacophore Screening (Glide)**: implements pharmacophore screening to reflect ideal target binding

 ## Installation